 The political leadership of this period applied strong measures when they thought that undesirable work-place behaviour was the work of 'outside' enemies.
-When restriction of output, 'manipulation of the norms', increases in the percentage of waste or degeneration of work discipline was diagnosed as the result of instigation by an imperialist agent, the instigator was arrested or interned or, in less serious cases, dismissed.16 administrative measures did social policy makers succeed in persuading significant numbers of workers to accept the 'interests of the whole society', which were interpreted within the enterprise as working conditions resulting in maximum performance.
+When restriction of output, 'manipulation of the norms', increases in the percentage of waste or degeneration of work discipline was diagnosed as the result of instigation by an imperialist agent, the instigator was arrested or interned or, in less serious cases, dismissed.

+Neither by the different systems of piece-rates nor by ideological and administrative measures did social policy makers succeed in persuading significant numbers of workers to accept the 'interests of the whole society', which were interpreted within the enterprise as working conditions resulting in maximum performance.
 It turned out that under socialism, as in every complex and rapidly changing society, the realization of aims and strivings expressing a requirement of development is possible only through the recognition and coordination of the interests of all social strata, groups and individuals taking part in that realization.